 Young and Hilltops Area

-Getting to the region is easy.
-The drive from Canberra to Young is less than two hours and from Sydney four hours.
-For a scenic train trip, Harden is a stop on the Melbourne-Sydney railway line.
-The nearest major airports with car rental services are in Canberra, Wagga Wagga and Bathurst.
+Young is two hours’ drive from Canberra and four hours from Sydney.
+If you prefer a scenic train trip, Harden is a stop on the Melbourne-Sydney railway line.
+The nearest airports with car rental services are in Canberra, Wagga Wagga and Bathurst.

-A fun events calendar includes flying kites at the colourful Harden Kite Festival in Harden, watching the Running of the Sheep spectacle at the in Boorowa, and enjoying the carnival atmosphere of the in Young.
+A fun events calendar includes flying kites at the colourful Harden Kite Festival and watching the Running of the Sheep spectacle at the Irish Woolfest in Boorowa.
 The three-day National Cherry Festival in Young includes a street parade and pie-eating contest.

 The Young region has a fascinating history of colonial gold rushes and notorious bushrangers.
-This heritage is best discovered on self-guided tours, and at the Gold Trail Experience in Harden, the rammed-earth Boorowa Historical Museum in Boorowa, and at the Lambing Flat Folk Museum in Young.
+This heritage is best discovered on self-guided tours, and at the Gold Trail Experience in Harden, the Boorowa Historical Museum in Boorowa and the Lambing Flat Folk Museum in Young.